justinian/jsix/README.md

-# popcorn: A toy OS kernel
+# jsix: A toy OS kernel

-**popcorn** is the kernel for the hobby OS that I am currently building.
+**jsix** is the kernel for the hobby OS that I am currently building.
 It's far from finished, or even being usable.
 Instead, it's a sandbox for me to play with kernel-level code and explore architectures.